Fire Safety for Individuals With Autism

 Teach Fire Safety and Prevention Skills

 People with autism often require more individualized teaching methods and repeated practice; learning only through natural opportunities such as school fire prevention week is likely not enough.
-Fortunately, there are a number of empirically-validated interventions that can be individualized to effectively teach skills necessary skills to individuals with autism.
+Fortunately, there are a number of empirically-validated interventions that can be individualized to effectively teach necessary skills to individuals with autism.

 • Since many people with autism are visual learners, instructional videos, social stories, read-a-louds, and visual supports (words or pictures) may help teach safety concepts such as what a fire looks like, what happens if we touch it, fire safety equipment, and who to call during an emergency.